"Lockdown-like" stricter curbs in Maharashtra from Apr 14 | Health

 The ''lockdown-like'' restrictions, which exclude essential services, will come into effect from 8 pm on April 14 and remain in force till 7 am on May 1, Chief Minister Uddhav Thackeray said in his address via social media to people of the state.

-Section 144 of CrPC (prohibitory orders) will be in force during the period, Thackeray said but refrained from terming the new curbs as lockdown.
+Section 144 of CrPC prohibiting assembly of five or more people at one spot will be in force during the period, Thackeray said but refrained from terming the new curbs as lockdown.

 The new norms entail stricter curbs on public activities to stem the infection spread and build on the existing weekend and night curfew in the state.